BU-SMBL/mymesh/_sources/guide/mesh_class.rst.txt

-Additionally, since many of the more fundamental functions in MyMesh (such as those in :mod:`mymesh.utils`) take ``NodeCoords`` and ``NodeConn`` as inputs, users can use the `*` operator to unpack the mesh directly in the function call:
+Additionally, since many of the lower-level functions in MyMesh (such as those in :mod:`mymesh.utils`) take ``NodeCoords`` and ``NodeConn`` as inputs, users can use the `*` operator to unpack the mesh directly in the function call: